jake-drysdale/kadtk/README.md

 │   ├── vggish
 │   ├── clap-2023
 │   └── ...
-└── caption.csv # not used for FAD calculation, just for your interest. path/to/eval/
+└── caption.csv # not used for calculation, just for your interest. path/to/eval/
 ├── embeddings/
 │   └── ...